red-gate/ks/ks2/ks2.md

 ## Is this mounting the perfect solution

-No it is not, it only detects changes inside `./app/src` so adding a library to your app will probably catch the changes.
+No it is not, it only detects changes inside `./app/src` so adding a library (for example, via `yarn add`) to your app and trying to use it will not work.

 ## Issues detecting changes